Social Action Committee

 UUA Common Read – A Common Read invites participants to read and discuss the same book in a given period of time.
 It can build community in our congregations and our movement by giving diverse people a shared experience, shared language, and a basis for deep, meaningful conversations.
 To learn more about our upcoming session, check out our calendar or email firstname.lastname@example.org.

-Community Course on Racism – The Community Course on Racism meets on the first Tuesday of every month in Fellowship Hall, 7:00 p.m. – 9:00 p.m.
+Community Course on Racism – The Community Course on Racism meets on the first Tuesday of every month from 7-9 PM.
+While our building is closed, the meetings are taking place online.
 The class is free and open to individuals who are interested in learning about this topic.
 Dr. Karen Gaffney and Mr. Doug Anderson lead this very informative class which includes a lot of discussions as well.
 For those new to the class, Dr. Gaffney’s book is recommended to help new students learn the topics we will be covering.
-If you have any questions please feel free to contact talk with anyone from the Social Action Committee during coffee hour.
-Contact our Social Action Committee at firstname.lastname@example.org for more information.
+If you have any questions, please feel free to speak with anyone from the Social Action Committee during coffee hour after our weekly Sunday service, or contact our Social Action Committee at email@example.com for more information.

-Racial Justice & Multicultural Ministries – We are providing a monthly & bi-monthly course on the history of racism and the ongoing repression of people of color in our communities.
+Racial Justice and Multicultural Ministries – As described above, we sponsor a monthly and bi-monthly course on the history of racism and the ongoing repression of people of color in our communities.
 Read more.

 Fair Trade – We support ethical wages and manufacturing by selling Cafe Justo Fair Trade Coffee and Fair Trade chocolates.
 Buy your tasty, fresh coffee (whole bean and ground), chocolate (seasonally) during — when else? — Coffee Hour on Sunday mornings.